 - Inventory - Inventory is a company's stock on hand either purchased from others or produced by self for the purpose of resale.

 - Invoice - Invoice is a document issued by a seller to the buyer for a transaction.
 It consists of details of services or goods supplied along with rates of services provided or per unit price of goods.

-- Nominal Account - Nominal accounts are the accounts that report revenues, expenses, gains, and losses.
+- Nominal Accounts - Nominal accounts are the accounts that report revenues, expenses, gains, and losses.

-- Personal Account - The elements or accounts which represent persons and organizations.
+- Personal Accounts - The elements or accounts which represent persons and organizations.
 Personal Accounts are three types of natural, artificial and representative accounts.

 - Petty Cash Book - A Petty Cash Book is a document in which all petty or small daily routine payments made from petty cash fund are systematically recorded.

 - Progress Billing Invoice - Progress Billing Invoice is a type of invoice prepared to obtain a portion of the total payment of a specific project from your clients subject to terms & conditions agreed upon in the contract.

 - Purchase Book - Purchase Book is a subsidiary book which records the transactions of credit purchase of goods for trading purpose.
 Cash purchases are recorded in the Cash Book.